 /proc filesystem in the

-/ root, it will contain information written to it by the kernel about the running processes only in this
+/ root, it will contain information written to it by the kernel about the running processes, but, importantly, only those running in this

 # mount -t proc proc /proc

 ps should be able to list the running processes: